 One or more layers of the abdominal muscles may be missing at birth, as in prune-belly syndrome.
-In this disorder, the missing layers of abdominal muscles cause the abdominal wall to have a wrinkled appearance, the testes do not descend into the scrotum (cryptorchidism), and/or urinary tract defects develop.
-The cause of this disorder is not clear.
+In this disorder, the missing layers of abdominal muscles cause the abdominal wall to have a wrinkled appearance, the testes do not descend into the scrotum (cryptorchidism Undescended testes Undescended testes (cryptorchidism) are testes that remain in the abdomen or the groin instead of descending into the scrotum.
+Retractile testes (hypermobile testes) have descended into the... read more ) in boys, and/or urinary tract defects develop.
+The cause of prune-belly syndrome is not clear.

 Treatment of muscle defects depends on how severe the muscle defect is.
 The infant may need reconstructive surgery.

 If an abnormal gene is found, families of affected children may benefit from genetic counseling.